 How to Test Concrete for Corrosion?

 There are so many ways to test for corrosion.
 Some common methods for testing damage and deterioration on rebar include:

 - Visual Inspection

 - Coring and chipping

 - Half-cell potential test

-As the name suggests, destructive testing – such as coring and chipping – damage the concrete in such a way where it needs repair after testing.
+As the name suggests, destructive testing – such as coring and chipping – damages the concrete in such a way that it needs repair after testing.
 The idea is that by breaking off or destroying a piece of concrete, you can easily examine it using a variety of methods.
 However, this has obvious side effects.
 If the results reveal that the rate of corrosion is not of concern, you have damaged the structure for no reason.